 Why Use Colorless Creatures in Magic?

-Magic contains five unique colors—red, green, blue, black, and white—each able to access their own assortment of spells by using corresponding lands.
+Magic contains five unique colors: red, green, blue, black, and white, with each able to access their own assortment of spells by using corresponding lands.
 However, to round out any structure, you can always include colorless monsters when deck-building because (like most artifacts) they accept any type of mana in their casting, fitting snugly into any ensemble!

 10. Ramos, Dragon Engine

 CMC (Converted Mana Cost): 6

 As a legendary creature, Ramos can serve as a commander in EDH format, but per the legend rule, you can only field one at once.
 With a hefty cost of six mana, this dragon's not cheap, but it arrives as a 4/4 (wielding four power and four toughness) with flying, letting it soar over ground-based blockers.
 Like many colorless combatants, it's an artifact/creature blend, qualifying for effects—and removals—of both types.